• Skip to primary navigation

 Recommended Reading: Realistic Hopes for a Genuine Science of Learning

 Keith Devlin is a professor of mathematics at Stanford who has taken a keen interest in mathematics education.
 He is particularly interested in how people learn and what constitutes effective teaching.
-As a side note, e-Literate interviewed Keith as part of the MOOC Research Initiative in 2013.1 In his response to a question posed by […]
+As a side note, e-Literate interviewed Keith as part of the MOOC Research Initiative in 2013. ((Disclosure: Our e-Literate TV series of video case […]

 Recommended Reading: A Digital Chief from Publishing Talks Anonymously